tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 ![Build 021](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_021.jpg)

+Additionally there's a solder jumper marked *NO_555*, this should be soldered across pins *1-2*.
+The other position can be used to retain the operation similar to earlier revisions of the boards, it also allows the construction of a slightly cheaper version of the board.

+![Build 022](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_022.jpg)

 Male pin headers have been soldered into place, mainly just tack one of the pins into place - reaheat and adjust to find the perfect alignment (hopefully without burning your fingers).
-I've used some differently coloured ones, but you just use what you have.
+I've used some differently coloured ones in order to spice things up, but you just use what you have available.

-![Build 022](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_022.jpg)
+![Build 023](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_023.jpg)

 The three 3.5mm jacks for the passive audio mixer have been soldered into place, the one on the top is the resulting output that would go to your stereo system while the two bottom ones are inputs.
-Ideally the colour of the output on the top should have been green and the two below them should have been blue, but I didn't have correct colours so this is what I used.
+Ideally the colour of the output on the top should have be green and the two below them blue, if only to keep it in line with the colour coding on 2000s computer motherboards.
 At this point you would normally also install the RV097G potentiometers marked *RV1* and *RV2*, but I did not have these at the timing of building these - so just pretend that they're there for now.

-![Build 023](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_023.jpg)
+![Build 024](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_024.jpg)

 The *extras* board doesn't actually need a separate DC power jack as power would be provided by the *extras*-connector, marked *J4* on the board - this should only be used when the board is used standalone as a baud rate converter and in most cases you would never need it.

 Speaking of power, I've also soldered into place the single electrolytic capacitor at *C6* that ensures that everything on the board is properly powered.
 It's polarized meaning that we need to put it in the correct way, the stripe indicates the negative side and this goes into on the side of the filled in area.
 As with the LEDs the pins have names that I'm incapable of remembering, but if you have a longer pin then this goes on the side marked with a little plus sign.

-![Build 024](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_024.jpg)

-Given that the pictures were taken while building the first prototype, I needed to ensure that everything has enough space when stacked below the main module - for the most part by trimming the parts of component leads that come into contact after adding the 5-pin DIN sockets to the board.
-For the spacers I'm using 20mm nylon hex standoffs, this should fit without too much attention to the details though you'll need to do some trimming in case something gets in the way.
+The same goes for *C8*, a smaller capacitor used for the timing on the 555.

 ## 1.4> Adding a rotary encoder
 A rotary encoder may be installed as a replacement for the volume up and down buttons, but given the active development of the MT32-PI firmware these may end up doing more interesting things over time so I chose to add it as an option.
 However, I ran into an issue with the ready-made modules found on different sites (usually referred to as the *KY-040 rotary encoder module*) - mainly that they were significantly larger than they needed to be without much in the order of features.